storesafe/cordova-sqlite-storage/README.md

-# Cordova/PhoneGap sqlite storage adapter
+# Cordova/PhoneGap sqlite ext common

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, and Windows 10 (UWP), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).